 While you’ve been reading this article, national workers, including around 500 specially trained women called Sisters of Compassion, are helping care for leprosy patients throughout the Indian Subcontinent as part of GFA-supported leprosy ministry.

 Sakshi herself became one of those faithful workers.
 After she experienced God’s healing, she dedicated her life to serving Him and enrolled in a training course.
 Her passion for ministry among leprosy patients soon placed her alongside other GFA-supported workers serving in a leprosy colony.
-Through GFA-supported Reaching Friends Ministry, she became part of bringing hope to others still trapped in the desperation she felt when she held the rope in her hand.“Nobody is there to comfort [the leprosy patients] and to give any kind of encouragement,” Sakshi explained.
+Through GFA-supported Reaching Friends Ministry, she became part of bringing hope to others still trapped in the desperation she felt when she held the rope in her hand.

 “Nobody wants to love them, hug them or to come near to them to dress them. … They have so many inner pains in their heart, because they also are human beings.
 They also need love, care and encouragement from other people.”